What is Shared Ownership?

 As well as being affordable, Shared Ownership properties are often private developments.
 This means that it is easier than ever to get a swanky home in a sought-after area, without breaking the bank.

-What properties are for sale within Shared Ownership?
+What properties are for sale with Shared Ownership?

 How do I buy more shares in my property?

 You can buy more shares in your property through what is called staircasing.
-You can buy in 10% increments with the theory that one day you can have 100% ownership of your home.
+Start by buying 10% increments with the theory that one day you can have 100% ownership of your home.
+Explore Shared Ownership further or begin your property search.

 What is staircasing?